jrheard/blog/_drafts/hypothesis-and-pexpect.md

 </textarea>
 <pre class="cm-s-friendship-bracelet"></pre>

-That's all there is to it - now that we know how to generate random too-short passwords, we can convert our example-based test to a property-based test.
+That's all there is to it—now that we know how to generate random too-short passwords, we can convert our example-based test to a property-based test.

 <textarea class="hidden">
-@given(password=short_password_strat)
+@given(password=short_password_strategy)
 def test_too_short_rejected(password, checker):
        assert_bad(password, checker)
 </textarea>